- You want a long-term tax-efficient savings account for your child

 Things to think about when considering a Junior ISA

-How much can you save in a Junior ISA?
+How much can you save for your child in a Junior ISA?

 Junior ISA investment choices

-- Large selection of UK shares, growing all the time.
+- Over 2,000 UK and international shares, growing all the time

 With you every step of the way